mduckham/SMURF/Queries/README.md

 ```

-5) Can you retrieve and display all Vicmap crown land parcels in the state of Victoria?
+2) Can you retrieve and display all Vicmap crown land parcels in the state of Victoria?

-   Description: this query retrieves Vicmap properties (parcels) that are within the local government area of the City of Greater Shepparton.
+   The query retrieves Vicmap properties (parcels) that are within the local government area of the City of Greater Shepparton.
 The query result shows only
    Vicmap parcels that belongs to the crown land.
-The execution and visualization of query results takes around 8 seconds for this query.

 ```
 SELECT ?pfi ?createdate ?geometry_coord ?ufi ?ftype ?auxname ?auxcontent